 Net revenue.
-Net revenue was \$709 million for the fiscal quarter ended February 2, 2014, compared to \$576 million for the fiscal quarter ended February 3, 2013, an increase of \$133 million, or 23%.
-The fiscal quarter ended February 2, 2014 consisted of 13 weeks compared to 14 weeks in the fiscal quarter ended February 3, 2013.
-The increase in net revenue for the fiscal quarter ended February 2, 2014 compared to the fiscal quarter ended February 3, 2013 was primarily due to continued strength in demand from a large smartphone original equipment manufacturer, or OEM, customer in our wireless communications target market and in the wired infrastructure target market, mainly due to revenue contribution from the CyOptics business that we acquired in the third quarter of fiscal year 2013.
+Net revenue was \$701 million for the fiscal quarter ended May 4, 2014, compared to \$562 million for the fiscal quarter ended May 5, 2013, an increase of \$139 million, or 25%.
+Net revenue was \$1,410 million for the two fiscal quarters ended May 4, 2014, compared to \$1,138 million for the two fiscal quarters ended May 5, 2013, an increase of \$272 million, or 24%.
+The two fiscal quarters ended May 4, 2014 consisted of 26 weeks compared to 27 weeks in the two fiscal quarters ended May 5, 2013.
+The increase in net revenue for the two fiscal quarters ended May 4, 2014 compared to the two fiscal quarters ended May 5, 2013 was primarily due to the continued strong growth in wired infrastructure and wireless communications target markets.
+Wired infrastructure increase in revenue was mainly due to revenue contribution from the CyOptics business that we acquired in the third quarter of fiscal year 2013.
+Wireless communications increase in revenue resulted from strong sales to two large smartphone OEMs.

-Our three target markets are wireless communications, wired infrastructure and industrial & other.
+During the periods presented, our three primary target markets were wireless communications, wired infrastructure and industrial & other.
 The percentage of total net revenue generated by sales in each of our target markets varies from quarter to quarter, due largely to fluctuations in end-market demand, including the effects of seasonality.
 The first fiscal quarter has historically been our lowest revenue and cash generating quarter due, in part, to holiday shutdowns at many OEM, customers and distributors, and the first half of the fiscal year has tended to generate lower revenue than the second half.
 However, in recent periods, typical seasonality and industry cyclicality have been increasingly overshadowed by other factors such as wider macroeconomic effects, the timing of significant product transitions and launches by large OEMs, particularly in the wireless communications target market, and new product launches by our competitors.